library-data-platform/ldp/doc/Admin_Guide.md

 _a_._b_ is the major version and _c_ > 0 indicates a bug fix version.
 Suppose that LDP 1.3.0 has been released.
-Any subsequent versions with the same major version number (1.3), for example, 1.3.1 or 1.3.2, will generally contain no new features but only bug fixes.
-(This practice is less strictly observed in releases prior to 0.9.0.)
+Any subsequent versions with the same major version number (1.3), for example, 1.3.1 or 1.3.2, will not generally contain new features but only bug fixes.

 Stable versions of LDP are available via the release branches described below and from the [releases page](https://github.com/folio-org/ldp/releases).

-Within the [source code repository](https://github.com/folio-org/ldp) there are three kinds of branches that are relatively the most stable:
+Within the [source code repository](https://github.com/folio-org/ldp) there are several kinds of branches:

-* Release branches (`*-release`):  Beginning with LDP 0.9.0, a numbered branch will be created for each major version.
+* Release branches (`*-release`):  A numbered release branch is created for each major version.
 For example, `1.2-release` would point to the latest release of major version 1.2, such as 1.2.5.
-These release branches are the most stable in the source repository.
+  These release branches are "stable" versions.

 * Master branch (`master`):  This is the branch that new major version releases are made from.
 It contains recently added features that have had some testing.
-It is less stable than release branches.
+It is effectively the "testing" version.

 * Current branch (`current`):  This is for active development and tends to be unstable.
 This is where new features are first added, before they are merged to the master branch.
+It is the main "development" version.

+* Other branches used for development which may have various names.

 If automated deployment will be used for upgrading to new versions of LDP, two approaches might be suggested:

-* For a production or staging environment, it is safest to pull from a specific release branch, for example, `1.7-release`, which would mean that only bug fixes for major version 1.7 would be applied automatically.
+* For a staging environment, one option would be to pull upgrades automatically from a specific release branch.
+For example, using `1.7-release` would mean that only bug fixes for major version 1.7 would be applied.

 * For a testing environment, which might be used to test new features not yet released, the latest version can be pulled from the `master`